Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-images-in-canvas.md

 <canvas id="canvas" width="200" height="200"></canvas>
 ```

-There we go, we have our image, which is 200x200 and our canvas which I made the same for this exercise.
+There we go.
+We have our image, which is 200x200, and our canvas which I made for this exercise.

-Next we need to define our image and canvas in `JavaScript`.
+Next, we need to define our image and canvas in `JavaScript`.

 ```js
 const img = document.getElementById('eeveelutions');